German health insurance valid in Switzerland

 3. Family insurance (advantage of German statutory health insurance).

-5. Long-term planning (e.g., return to Germany).
+5. Long-term planning (e.g. return to Germany).

 A careful analysis of these points helps to find the best solution.

-Social insurance agreements and their impacts
+Social security agreements and their implications

 Permanent residence in Switzerland: What changes?